Introduction

 Acanthocytes, also known as thorn cells, are a type of red blood cell (RBC) morphology with spiky projections.

-Appearance on Blood Smear
+RBC Morphology Appearance on the Blood Smear

 Causes of Acanthocytes